Nalvac/quiz-app/README.md

-# quiz-app
+- Create a `.env` file in the root of the server folder with the following content:
+- OPENAI_API_KEY=your_openai_api_key

+# How to run the project
 #### front

-cd front
-npm install
+- npm install
-npm start
+- npm run dev

-### server
+#### server
+- npm install

-Retourner à la racine du projet cd .. cd server npm install npm run start
+- npm run start

+or

+- docker-compose up